 • Principles and techniques for working with groups and fostering effective team interaction to ensure teamwork is conducted smoothly.

 • District collective bargaining unit agreements as it relates to workforce management.

 • Principles and practices of strategic enrollment management and its impact on resources and scheduling.

 • Applicable federal, state, and local regulatory codes, ordinances, and procedures relevant to assigned areas of responsibility.

-• Methods and techniques for the development of presentations, administrative and technical reports, and business correspondence.
+• Methods and techniques for the development of presentations, technical and administrative reports and business correspondence.

 • Research and reporting methods, techniques, and procedures.

 • Distance learning teaching methods and practices, and their integration with technology, and instructional delivery modalities.